swiftops/junit_result_aggregation/README.md

 ###  2. insertintomnogo :
 * This service gets triggered from each developers machine when they commit anything on git as part of on-commit pipeline.
 * When junit stage is completed,its result in xml form is passed onto this service http://<MACHINE-IP>/junitparserservice/insertintomnogo which in turns gets the devloper's commit id details from gitserver & job details from jenkins and finally insert it into mongo DB
+* Sample of Junit XML result can be seen in the example folder in projects root directory <TESTS-TestSuites.xml>
 ```
 An instance will be created in Mongo DB in the below format :
         { "_id":"1234567",